aurora-opensource/xviz/dev-docs/007-transforms-rfc.md

 In this chain, only the dynamic frame will be updated but that update would cascade to any data that references the final static frame.

-In XVIZ a static entry would be sent in a _PERSISTENT_ state_update message.
-Dyanmic links and poses would come from a _COMPLETE_ or _INCREMENTAL_ message.
+In XVIZ a static entry would be sent in a _PERSISTENT_ _state_update_ message.
+Dynamic links and poses would come from a _COMPLETE_ or _INCREMENTAL_ message.

 5. Missing or invalid transform chains